google/certificate-transparency/docs/SCTValidation.md

  - The CA builds an SCT list extension that includes this SCT, attaches it to the original (un-poisoned) certificate, and signs the whole thing with the true issuer's key.

+This is complicated, but it's worth pointing out that only the CA and the Log need to deal with all of this; the SCT (and the tree leaf it corresponds to) only covers data that pertains to the final certificate.
+This means that a client who receives a certificate with an embedded SCT can just do the [same checks](#embedded-scts) as for any other embedded SCT.

 ## SCT Validation Steps